Russia's TNK-BP bids for Conoco assets in Vietnam

-MOSCOW Russia's TNK-BP TNBP.MM, currently developing a gas project in Vietnam acquired from its major shareholder BP (BP.L), has also bid for ConocoPhillips (COP.N) assets in the Asian country, TNK-BP's head of upstream operations Alexander Dodds said on Monday.
+MOSCOW Dec 5 Russia's TNK-BP, currently developing a gas project in Vietnam acquired from its major shareholder BP, has also bid for ConocoPhillips assets in the Asian country, TNK-BP's head of upstream operations Alexander Dodds said on Monday.

 "We did put a bid in," Dodds told a news briefing in response to a question.

-TNK-BP, a 50-50 joint venture between BP and a quartet of Soviet-born businessmen, has already taken over some gas assets in the South China Sea from its British co-owner and expressed its interest in expanding in Vietnam.
+TNK-BP, a 50-50 joint venture between BP and a quartet of Soviet-born businessmen, has already expanded its upstream operations to Vietnam, Venezuela and Brazil.

-It has said it will bid for one block of nine blocks on offer by the Vietnamese government in a tender which opens this week.
-State oil and gas group Petrovietnam has already said it will bid for the ConocoPhillips assets, which are located further north in the South China Sea.

-TNK-BP management has board approval to pursue operations in three countries outside the former Soviet Union: Vietnam and Venezuela, where it bought assets from BP as it sold down its portfolio to pay damages for the Macondo disaster; and Brazil, where it bought into an exploration business.

 Dodds said he may present the company's board with new upstream opportunities outside its existing asset base.